NxthingbutV0id/Cirnos-Circuits/README.md

 ## Install

-To install the mod, Download the ZIP file below and put it in your GameData folder
+To install the mod, Download the ZIP file below.
+Copy the folder called "Cirno's Circuits" and paste it in your GameData folder